rxcomm/pyaxo/examples/README.md

 Try encrypting multiple files in both directions.
 Decrypt them out of order, and try to cause other mayhem. pyaxo should sort it all out for you.

+One thing you may notice is that you can only decrypt a file once - after that, because of the perfect forward secrecy provided by Axolotl, the key is __gone__!